albert-tadros/Albert-Tadros_Portfolio/README.md

 # Albert Tadros Projects

+## Click on each project's title for the project github code.

 # [Project 1: LOOK UP | Social Interaction Mobile App](https://github.com/tpandos/lookup)

 ***Our mobile application promotes and facilitates connection between people that are in near proximity.
 Consider someone who has a great idea but needs help from someone with a particular skill set.
 What if this person can find exactly who they are looking for at the Cafe ́ they always visit?
 Lookup provide an interface that can connect people more locally, allowing them to find the people that fit the criteria of their search within a limited distance relative to their location.